etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_runTimerShadow      | 0 or 1        | 0

-Draws shadow under run timer.
+Toggles shadow under the run timer.

 ---